 We all need a little excitement in our lives.
-For some (like me), Jane's Carousel will suffice.
-For others (like my daughter), the idea of zip-lining through the air or tackling a ropes course is high on their to-do list.
-While my stomach may initially sink when I get to the top of a zip-lining platform, there are scientifically proven advantages that result from controlled risk-taking.
-Adventure parks help children learn problem-solving and how to work with others.
-Plus, it's just plain fun to play together as a family and create memories you'll never forget.
+For some, any of these 13 carousels around New York City will deliver all the excitement in the world.
+For others, the idea of zip-lining through the air ranks high on their to-do list.
+Of course, adventure parks aren't for everyone, but there's proof they help children learn problem-solving and collaboration skills.
+Plus, it's just plain fun to play together as a family and create unforgettable memories.

-Note: Most of these parks are seasonal, closing outdoor courses for the cold and snowy winter months and reopening in the spring.
+Note: Most of these parks are seasonal, closing outdoor courses for the cold and snowy winter months and reopening, or already reopened, in the spring.
 Please call ahead to confirm hours and book tickets, and pay careful attention to height and age requirements, as well as the dress code, which usually includes closed-toe shoes.

 Alley Pond Park Adventure Course — Oakland Gardens, Queens